Srijal97/Personal-Website/_pages/about.md

 Presently, I am working as a Graduate Research Assistant with Dr. Derek Paley on making electric scooters autonomously drive back to a parking lot and reduce the clutter they create.

 Oh, and I love airplanes!

-!!!!
-This website is under a complete redesign and some of the pages are not functional.
-Sorry! !!!!